Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2022-03-13 - Added more images and updated analysis
 * 2021-12-30 -
     - Found errors in the dataset stats, updating README.
     - Updated analytics to be updated as the dataset grows.